• Skip to primary navigation

 I can see the dresser used as a TV stand or maybe in a foyer……or heck…..as a dresser.
 I took it to the shop last week.
 Hope someone falls in love with it and hauls it home soon.

-A few of my favorite Beyond Paint projects can be seen by clicking here.....15 Beyond Paint Furniture Projects.
+Click here to see a few of my favorite Beyond Paint projects: 15 Beyond Paint Furniture Projects.

 Find Beyond Paint here.
 Disclosure: This project is a collaboration between Petticoat Junktion and Beyond Paint.
 All photos, project ideas, and opinions are my own.
 That’s it for today.
 I hope you guys enjoyed the tutorial.
 Have a great day, Kathy